alexa-labs/workshop-in-skill-purchasing/lab-2-guide.md

 ## Task 2.
 Update skill code

 1. Open the **index.js** file in your **/lambda/custom** folder.
-1. Update the **useHint** helper function to make an upsell when clues are available and the user doesn't have any hints to use.
+1. Update the **HintHandler** helper function to make an upsell when clues are available and the user doesn't have any hints to use.
 Do this by locating the **lab-2-task-2-a** marker and pasting in the following code between the start and end markers:
     ```javascript
         // OTHERWISE, OFFER THEM AN OPPORTUNITY TO BUY A HINT.

-        // SAVING SESSION ATTRIBUTES TO PERSISTENT ATTRIBUTES,
-        // BECAUSE THE SESSION EXPIRES WHEN WE START A CONNECTIONS DIRECTIVE.
-        const persistentAttributes = await handlerInput.attributesManager.getPersistentAttributes();
-        persistentAttributes.currentSession = sessionAttributes;
-        handlerInput.attributesManager.savePersistentAttributes();
+        // lab-3-task-4-g

         const ms = handlerInput.serviceClientFactory.getMonetizationServiceClient();